Wenchang: History

-It was promoted from a county to a city on November 7, 1995, and had a population of 86,551 in 1999 (estimated 2006: 115,000).
-Maps in the Republic of China on Taiwan continue to show Wenchang as a county part of its Kwangtung province.
+Wenchang was elevated from a county to a city on November 7, 1995.
+Its population was recorded as 86,551 in 1999, with an estimated increase to 115,000 by 2006.
+Maps published by the Republic of China in Taiwan still depict Wenchang as a county within its Guangdong province.

+In 2016, Wenchang Space Launch Site was put in use, which is China's latest spaceport.